 What is the Point of a Digital Twin

-Digital twin (DT) was a term coined by Michael Grieves in 2002.
+Digital twins (DT) was a term coined by Michael Grieves in 2002.

 “It is based on the idea that a digital informational construct about a physical system could be created as an entity on its own.
 This digital information would be a ‘twin’ of the information that was embedded within the physical system itself and be linked with that physical system through the entire lifecycle of the system.”

-From a smart communities perspective, it is another aid to citizen engagement and storytelling.
-It is also a tool that can be used by community leaders to aid ‘what-if’ scenario planning and decision making.
-This is especially pertinent when looking to maximise efficient resource allocation (for example from food, water and energy sub-systems) and mitigate externalities that are derived from exploiting these resources.
+From a smart community perspective, it is another aid to citizen engagement and storytelling.
+It is also a tool that can be used by community leaders to aid ‘what-if’ scenario planning and decision-making.
+This is especially pertinent when looking to maximise efficient resource allocation (for example from food, water, and energy sub-systems) and mitigate externalities that are derived from exploiting these resources.

 A communities Digital Twin can assist in emergency planning to counteract threats from climate change.
 A DT does not necessarily have to be a real-time view of what is going on in real life.
 Digital Twins can be disconnected but still provide great insight into what could happen ‘if….’

 The important requirement for a DT is that it is linked to the physical world.
 It must be an accurate representation.
 If not, the DT will not provide answers the community and civic leaders will trust and buy into.

 When completing what-if scenario planning there are a number of considerations where the DT will aid and influence.

-- The different degrees of impact that will occur depending on the type of natural event (e.g. forest fire, through to hurricane, through to flooding, through to climate extremes of heat & cold).
+- The different degrees of impact that will occur depending on the type of natural event (e.g. forest fire, hurricane, flooding, through to climate extremes of heat & cold).